targetarchitecture/ESP32-FPV-Camera-Multi-Client-Websockets-MQTT/README.md

 # Conclusion

-A great ESP32 based board which dispite it's small amount of RAM can be made to perform at a high frame rate.
+A great ESP32 based board which despite it's small amount of RAM can be made to perform at a high frame rate.
 It's interesting to see the frame rates rise and fall as the complexity of the camera image changes the frame size.
-The use of multiple communication methods allows the FPV googles and edge-based AI to be blended togethor.
-I'm looking forward to using this solution as the basis for future computer vision projects.
+The use of multiple communication methods allows the FPV googles and edge-based AI to be blended together.I'm looking forward to using this solution as the basis for future computer vision projects.